Pain Management Nurse

 - American Association of Moderate Sedation Nurses

 Pain Management Nurse FAQs

 According to the Department of Health and Human Services (DHS), the U.S. is in the midst of a prescription drug overdose epidemic.
 Nurses are at risk of missing patients who are addicted to prescription pain medications for a number of reasons.
 One major cause is a lack of knowledge as to the risk of physical dependence created by opioid use.

 The most important way nurses can help patients who suffer from addiction is to become educated on the disease process of addiction and the resources available to this fragile population.
 Education related to recognition and response to substance-misusing patients can greatly improve a nurse’s confidence in care for addicted patients.
 Many states require nurses to have pain management continuing education units when renewing their nurse license.
 Organizations such as the American Psychiatric Nurses Association offer free courses for recognizing and caring for patients who have substance abuse challenges.

 Many institutions have implemented the use of validated tools to aid in the identification of addictive behaviors for patients being prescribed opioids for pain management.
-These tools, such as the Alcohol and Drug Diagnostic Instrument or the Opioid Risk Tool can either be administered by the healthcare clinician or completed by the patient.
-Some tools assess the potential for addiction whereas others assess the presence of substance abuse.
+These tools can either be administered by the healthcare clinician or completed by the patient.
 Nurses must be aware of any screening tools available in their healthcare institution and become educated on how to administer or interpret the results of the tool.